 - Chart review by all team members prior to visits

 - Pre-visit team briefing to set visit agenda and goals, and to establish roles (e.g., team leader)

 - Structuring visits, including any assessment or care planning tools used

 - Team debriefing and self-reflection, including reflection tools used

-- Eastern Maine Medical Center: IPE Orientation Folder developed in partnership with the Beacon Community Care Team
+- IPE Home Visit Orientation Folder (Eastern Maine Medical Center, developed in partnership with Beacon Health Community Care Team)

-- Interprofessional medication management: University of British Columbia
+- Interprofessional Medication Reconciliation (University of British Columbia)

-- Assess your clinical IPE activities.
-As your practice gains experience with IPE, a “plan to study act” approach can be used to improve your program based on evaluation data (qualitative and/or quantitative) as well as participant perceptions of IPE challenges and successes.
-Questions about assessing your IPE program can be directed to Ruth Dufresne, SM at: firstname.lastname@example.org.
+Assess your clinical IPE activities.
+As your practice gains experience with IPE, a “Plan Do Study Act” approach can be used to improve your program based on evaluation data (qualitative and/or quantitative) as well as participant perceptions of IPE challenges and successes.
+Questions about assessing your IPE program can be directed to Ruth Dufresne, S.M. at email@example.com.
 Several validated assessment tools are also available from the National Center for Interprofessional Practice and Education.